 Since the development of BitCoin, cyrptocurrencies have seen a tremendous surge in popularity.
+An interesting, easy to read, article on What is Bit Coin?, may interest you.
 In fact, in recent months, the value of all the major cryptocurrencies currently available has spiked, fueling even greater interest and speculation.

 That growing interest is also fueling something else: the marked increase of currency mining software clandestinely installed on an unwitting user’s machine.

 This is a very different kind of attack.

 Traditionally, a hacker will attack your machine in order to breach your network and gain access to sensitive company data.

 What a cryptocurrency miner wants, though, is your processing power.